What is birth photography?

 What about scheduled c-sections?

 This needs to be discussed with your provider before scheduling the birth story.
 If providers agree, I am completely available to photograph a c-section.
-Please be aware than in the case I arrive to the location and I am not permitted to photograph the birth, I am unable to provide a refund.
-C-sections are available at a discounted price, please inquiure for further details.
+Please be aware than in the case I arrive to the location and I am not permitted to photograph the birth, I will stay with you during pre-op and after the baby being born.
+Scheduled C-sections are available at a discounted price, please inquire for further details.

 What about an emergency c-section?